capncodewash/docs-1/sources/oxtrust/configuration.md

 backend customer Active Directory/LDAP Server.
 Cache refresh dynamically synchronizes user information from the backend data source of the customer to the Gluu Server in order to maximize performance.
-This feature is sensitive in nature and any incorrect action may result in loss of data within the Gluu Server.
-Before configuring Cache Refresh, you should read the Cache Refresh overview (see Articles).
+This feature is sensitive in nature, and any incorrect action may result in loss of data within the Gluu Server.
+Before configuring Cache Refresh, read the Cache Refresh overview (see Articles).
 For any questions relating to Cache Refresh functionality, you can ask for assistance from [Gluu Support](http://support.gluu.org). *For a successful Cache Refresh setup, you have to insert data in ALL FIELDS